 As the violent clashes in Northern Ireland unfolded in the wake of the failure of the civil rights marches of the 1960s, there were a number of efforts to try to form peace movements, some of them sad failures, some of them sad constructions in themselves.

 The use of the word reconciliation was probably inspired by Coventry Cathedral.
-We used the Litany of Reconciliation from Coventry Cathedral in the chapel last Friday morning [19 February 2016].
+I have used the Litany of Reconciliation from Coventry Cathedral in the chapel in the past.
 But there the word reconciliation had been adopted by the bombed, by the victims.
 Is it wrong for the demand for reconciliation to be first made, without facing up to the hurt of past injustices?

 Reconciliation was all right if you were going to bring back investment to Belfast.
 But we dare not talk about reconciliation in terms that challenged the rhetoric of the Cold War.
 Needless to say, we have moved on since then.